How do you plan for a productive day?

 Who is your greatest role model and why?

 My dad.
 He was a fireman for 30 years back in the days when they were allowed a second job, so also ran a haulage company and in what spare time he had, raced classic motorbikes!
 I think I learnt a lot of organisational skills from him because of how precious his time was.
-He was always busy and, on the go, and reaped the benefits of his hard work which really inspired me.
+He was always on the go, and reaped the benefits of his hard work which really inspired me.
 I also have to mention my first boss in the Invoice Finance world, David Robertson.
-He created a fantastic environment for people to challenge themselves flourish and just being within proximity of David was motivating in itself; he was a great mentor whose values I still try to implement in my work today.
+He created a fantastic environment for people to challenge themselves and just being within proximity of David was motivating in itself; he was a great mentor whose values I still try to implement in my work today.

 What advice would you give to the next generation of future leaders?

 Work hard, be flexible, ask lots of questions and learn!
 Don’t expect to be handed anything, you have to generate opportunities for yourself… but others will support you if they see positivity in action.
-Make sure you build a solid network of people to look out for you and be humble and the rewards will follow.
+Make sure you build a solid network of people to look out for you, be humble and the rewards will follow.